mu-dawood/ready/README.md

 ## Packages

-Thare is related packges that related  to  ready and you can use it
+Here are the related packges that related  to  ready and you can use it

 | Plugin | README |
 | ------ | ------ |